jackblatch/OneStopShop/README.md

 ## Demo

 To demo the checkout experience, checkout with a test card number such as `4242 4242 4242 4242` and use any future date for the expiry and any 3 digits for the CVC.
-You will only be able to checkout with products from sellers that have a Stripe account connected to their store (such as [Tim's Toys](https://onestopshop.jackblatch.com/products?seller=tims-toys)).
+You will only be able to checkout with products from sellers that have a Stripe account connected to their store (such as [Ujenzi Hardware]()).
 You can also create your own seller account and connect it to Stripe for the full experience.

 Home page
 ![Home page](/.github/images/home.jpeg?raw=0)